1994 San Francisco 49ers season

 Quarterback Steve Young had his best NFL season and won his second MVP award.
 Young set what was, at the time, the NFL record for highest passer rating in a season – 112.8.
 Cold Hard Football Facts states that Young's 1994 season is the second greatest passing season in NFL history, behind only Joe Montana's 1989 season.
+The team set a franchise record for most points scored in the regular season with 505 total.
+The team also set the NFL playoff record for most points scored in a postseason with 131.

 For the third consecutive season, the 49ers met the Cowboys in the NFC Championship Game.
 From the mid-1980s until the latter 1990s, the AFC was widely regarded as the NFL's weaker conference.
 At the time of this conference championship game, AFC teams had lost the previous 10 Super Bowls in a row, starting with Super Bowl XIX after the 1984 season.
 All but two of those losses were by at least 10 points; five of them were by more than 20 points.
 As a result, the NFC Championship meeting between the Niners and Cowboys was dubbed by many as "the real Super Bowl."
 The contest was one of the highest rated non-Super Bowl games in NFL history.

-The 49ers beat the Cowboys and went on to defeat the San Diego Chargers in Super Bowl XXIX.
+The 49ers beat the two-time defending champion Cowboys 38–28, ending their hopes of becoming the first NFL team to three-peat.
+San Francisco went on to defeat the San Diego Chargers 49–26 in Super Bowl XXIX.
 Young was named the game's MVP after throwing a record six touchdown passes.
+The game also set the record for most points scored by both teams in a Super Bowl with 75 total, a record that stands to this day.

 The 1994 49ers ranked #19 on the 100 greatest teams of all time presented by the NFL on its 100th anniversary.

-As of the 2022 NFL season, this is the last Super Bowl the 49ers have won.
+As of the 2024 NFL season, this is the last Super Bowl the 49ers have won.